OFS/ofs.github.io/docs/hw/f2000x/reference_manuals/ofs_fim/mnl_fim_ofs.md

 ![Agilex OFS Block Diagram](images/Agilex_Fabric_Features.svg)

 The table provides an overview of the OFS features targeting the Agilex® 7 FPGA.
 This reference FIM (shell) is a starting point for your custom FPGA design.
-With this initial starting point, you can add or subtract interfaces or ports to different Intel Agilex 7 devices.
+With this initial starting point, you can add or subtract interfaces or ports to different Agilex 7 devices.

 **Table 1-4 OFS FIM for Agilex® 7 FPGA Features**